ysyk2021/the-learning-mindset-how-to-cultivate-a-passion-for-lifelong-learning/src/chapter-2-2.md

-# Techniques for Cultivating a Growth Mindset

-## Introduction

 In the pursuit of becoming lifelong learners, cultivating a growth mindset is fundamental.
 A growth mindset, the belief that intelligence and abilities can be developed through effort and dedication, is the key to embracing challenges, learning from failures, and continuously improving.
 This chapter explores various techniques and strategies to foster a growth mindset, empowering individuals to approach learning with enthusiasm and resilience.